 Role of serum tumor markers and cytogenetics

 Most tumor markers, including CEA, CA-125, CA 19-9, and CA 15-3, when elevated, are nonspecific and not helpful in determining the primary tumor site.
 Men who present with adenocarcinoma and osteoblastic metastasis should undergo a prostate-specific antigen (PSA) test.
 In patients with undifferentiated or poorly differentiated carcinoma (especially with a midline tumor), elevated β-human chorionic gonadotropin (βhCG) and α fetoprotein (AFP) levels suggest the possibility of an extragonadal germ cell (testicular) tumor.
-Cytogenetic studies had a larger role ...
+Cytogenetic studies ...